sirgippy/rcfbpoll/README.md

 I like the added features of taiga.io versus the issue board on GitHub, so you can find the backlog [here](https://tree.taiga.io/project/gippy-rcfb-poll-website-rebuild/backlog) and an issue board [here](https://tree.taiga.io/project/gippy-rcfb-poll-website-rebuild/issues?page=1&orderBy=status).

-The site was developed using Ubuntu.
-It's probably possible to get it working in other OS environments, but would probably require some finagling.
+The site was developed using Ubuntu, but has been confirmed to work on OS X and should be fine on any other \*nix.
+It's probably possible to get it working in Windows too, but would probably require some finagling.
 It's deployed to Heroku.

 The site exclusively uses [Python Social Auth](https://github.com/python-social-auth/social-core) and OAuth2 interactions on reddit to handle authentication.
 This is great from a poll management perspective, but can make administrative set-up and local deployment a bit more difficult.

 ## Installation & Setup

 ### -1.
 Get Python 2.7 if you don't already have it and set up your virtual environment

+I recommend using a virtual environment because some of the dependencies are old and probably shouldn't be your default versions.

 Hoping to update to Python 3 soon but for now 🤷